 - Abide by all terms of the lease agreement.
 For instance, making timely rent payments, caring for the unit, and notifying the landlord about maintenance issues.

 - Keep noise levels down.
 Tenants, too, have a responsibility to respect the peace and quiet of their neighbors.
 So, throwing large, noisy parties every other weekend may be a gross violation of the agreement.

 - Inform the landlord of needed repairs.
 This must be done in writing.

 - Let the landlord know when they are going to be away for an extended period of time

-- Take care of the property as per the lease or rental agreement
+- Take care of the property as per the lease agreement

-- Make timely rent payments as per the lease or rental agreement
+- Make timely rent payments as per the lease agreement

 - Demand a security deposit prior to allowing a tenant to sign the lease